kaushikd1234/general-architecture-guidelines/ddd-related.md

 #### Micro services design patterns
 https://microservices.io/patterns/apigateway.html
+#### service mesh internal architecture

+The internal architecture of a service mesh typically involves several key components working together to facilitate communication between microservices.
+While specific implementations may vary, here's a general overview of the internal architecture of a service mesh:

+**Data Plane**:

+Sidecar Proxy: Each service instance is augmented with a sidecar proxy.
+This proxy is responsible for intercepting all inbound and outbound traffic to and from the service instance.
+It handles various tasks such as load balancing, routing, security, and telemetry collection.
+**Control Plane:**

+Service Discovery: This component keeps track of all available services and their instances within the mesh.
+It dynamically updates the service registry as new instances are deployed or existing instances are removed.

+Traffic Management: This component is responsible for configuring routing rules and traffic policies within the service mesh.
+It enables features such as traffic splitting, A/B testing, canary deployments, and blue-green deployments.

+Security: The security component manages policies and mechanisms for securing communication between services.
+This includes authentication, authorization, and encryption (e.g., mutual TLS) to ensure that only authorized services can communicate with each other securely.

+Telemetry and Observability: This component collects telemetry data such as metrics, logs, and traces from the sidecar proxies to provide visibility into the behavior and performance of services within the mesh.
+It enables monitoring, troubleshooting, and performance optimization of microservices-based applications.

+Configuration Management: This component centralizes the management of configuration settings for the service mesh.
+It allows operators to define and update configuration policies that govern the behavior of the mesh, such as routing rules, security policies, and traffic management policies.

+**Overall, the internal architecture of a service mesh is designed to provide a dedicated infrastructure layer for managing communication between microservices in a distributed system.
+By decoupling communication concerns from individual services and centralizing them within the mesh, service meshes enable improved visibility, security, and reliability for microservices-based applications.**

 #### What is SSL termination in AWS ALB ?
 SSL termination in AWS Application Load Balancer (ALB) refers to the process of decrypting SSL/TLS encrypted traffic at the load balancer before forwarding it to the backend targets (such as EC2 instances or containers).